mayankrichu/mayankrichu.github.io/_tabs/CV.md

 #### Rokin Tech, Munich, Data Engineering Intern | Dec 2020 – Mar 2021

-<h5>Designed and developed a web scraping crawler for a technology scouting search enginen</h5>
+<h5>Designed and developed a web scraping crawler for a technology scouting search engine </h5>

 - Developed data pipeline and scheduled the process for scraping websites using python stack(Airflow)
 - Implemented parallel operations to process and handle large-scale text data.